BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.rst

-The next steps are common to both web-based repositories (GitHub and GitLab): copy the remote repository URL, for example, ``https://github.com/OWNER/REPOSITORY.git``, and open a terminal.
+The next steps are common to both web-based repositories (GitHub and GitLab): copy the remote `repository URL <https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#choosing-a-url-for-your-remote-repository>>`_, for example, ``https://github.com/OWNER/REPOSITORY.git``, and open a terminal.

 .. raw:: html